sphaero/sphof/docs/guide.rst

 .. image:: actor_editor.png

-Just start the tool and it will display any Actors you have running.
+Just start the ActorEditor and it will display any Actors you have running.
 You can make subscriptions between Actors bij dragging a line between Actor's emitters and sensors.
 Emitters are always on the right side of an Actor representation.
 Sensors are on the left.